Chadtech/random-pcg-pipeline/README.md

-# Random Pipeline
+# Random Pcg Pipeline

 This is a package that makes getting random values a little bit easier in Elm.
+Its just like the package `Chadtech/random-pipeline`, except its adapted to use `mgold/elm-random-pcg` instead of the core random package.

 Heres a side by side comparison between `Random` and `Random.Pipeline`